 Emergency vehicle ramps allow for emergency vehicles to enter and exit the mainline turnpike at gated locations.
 In addition, these ramps allow maintenance vehicles to change direction without crossing the mainline.
 These ramps allow for improved safety by improving emergency vehicle response time and improved winter maintenance operations.
-In 2017 and 2018, new emergency ramps for Dutton Hill Road at Mile 59.9, Weymouth Road at Mile 66.2, Hackett Road at Mile 76.9 off the southbound mainline, and Blackstrap Road at Falmouth Spur Mile 0.30 were constructed.
-Additionally, the Authority is in the process of developing and constructing several emergency ramps at Bennett Road at Mile 68.6, Riverside Industrial Parkway in Portland, Cider Hill Road at Mile 6.2, Littlefield Road at Mile 17.3, and Burnt Mill Road at Mile 19.9.
+In 2019, the Authority started constructing emergency ramps at Bennett Road located at Mile 68.6.
+This project is currently ongoing.
+In 2020, the Authority plans to begin developing and constructing emergency ramps at Cider Hill Road at Mile 6.2, Burnt Mill Road at Mile 19.9, and Forest Avenue/Riverside Industrial Park at Mile 50.